Share

 Main findings

-Among 100 radar workers exposed to 14–18 GHz radar radiation, 20–39% reported various symptoms (e.g., headache, insomnia, feeling run down), and 47% reported feeling under strain.
-Work experience was reported to have significant relationships with reaction time and several short-term memory indices.
+Among 100 radar workers exposed to 14–18 GHz, 20–39% reported symptoms such as headache, insomnia, feeling run down, and irritability; 47% reported feeling under strain and 31% reported enjoying day-to-day activities less than usual.
+Work experience was reported to have significant relationships with reaction time and short-term memory indices (forward/reverse digit span, word recognition, paired words).

 Outcomes measured

-• short-term memory (Wechsler Memory Scale-III indices: forward digit span, reverse digit span, word recognition, paired words)
+• Short-term memory (Wechsler Memory Scale-III; digit span, word recognition, paired words)

 Limitations